salesforce/lwc-rfcs/text/0000-light-dom-scoped-styles.md

 With global light DOM styles, the `:host` selector is inserted as-is.
 This means that a light DOM child component can use `:host` to target its shadow parent's host container.

 With scoped styles, the intuition around `:host` should be a bit different.
 Rather than inserting the CSS as-is, scoped styles imitate the encapsulation of shadow DOM components.
-Therefore it makes sense for `:host` to follow shadow DOM-like semantics.
+So it makes sense for `:host` to follow shadow DOM-like semantics.
+This means that `:host` should refer to the root element of the light DOM component – i.e., the root of the scoped DOM region.

 So for instance: